RubyMineshaft/dreamcatcher-sinatra-app/README.md

 # DreamCatcher Sinatra App

 DreamCatcher is a simple dream journal Sinatra app that allows users to create an account and log dreams.
 Dreams can be made private or shared publicly.
-The app has minimal styling using [Twitter Bootstrap](http://getbootstrap.com).
+The app has minimal styling with [Twitter Bootstrap](http://getbootstrap.com).

 A live demo of this app can be found at [dreamcatcher-sinatra.herokuapp.com](http://dreamcatcher-sinatra.herokuapp.com).